 A member of a health care practice wasn’t getting along with the other two members of their LLC, based on money and personality issues.
 “We filed a pre-emptive suit to stop her partners from forcing her out,” Tony explained.
 “That allowed time for us to negotiate a settlement favorable to our client, which included withdrawing from the LLC, resolving compensation issues and coming to an agreement on non-compete terms.”

-- Assisted with the strategic and preemptive preparation of a complaint and request for injunctive relief to be filed in state court.
-Tony’s client was a college challenging a proposed Department of Elementary and Secondary Education administrative decision that would have negatively impacted the accreditation status of the institution’s professional certification programs.
+- Assisted with the strategic and preemptive preparation of a complaint and request for injunctive relief to be filed in state court for the firm’s client, a college challenging a proposed Department of Elementary and Secondary Education administrative decision, which would have negatively impacted the accreditation status of the institution’s professional certification programs